 I have also researched the history of some of the people whose stones we worked on, and I have corresponded with several families.
-I will post any pictures that I can to this web-site, and if we worked on the stone, I will tell about our work in the caption - just click on the picture to read it.
+I will post my pictures on any memorials that do not already have pictures on them, and if we worked on the stone, I will tell about our work in the caption - just click on the picture to read it.
 If anyone has any questions or wants any further information about the work that we did on a stone, please feel free to let me know.

-The grave site of my 3rd great-grandparents John & Nancy Bedell and 2nd great-grandparents, Caleb & Mary (Bedell) Miller, was also a sad sight.
+The grave sites of my 3rd great-grandparents John & Nancy Bedell and 2nd great-grandparents, Caleb & Mary (Bedell) Miller, were also a sad sight.
 John's stone was broken out of its base and was lying on the ground.
 The top was broken off of Caleb's stone and both parts of the stone were lying on the ground, partially buried in the dirt and grass.
-Thick lichen covered the stones, and Benjamin Miller's obelisk was leaning heavily.

 I was saddened by the situation, but I had no idea what to do.
 Twenty years went by.
 In the summer of 1997, Indian Hills Community College offered a short course on gravestone repair, taught by Beverly Bethune.
 We took the class and learned many basic steps for cleaning and repairing gravestones.
 Our text book was, "A Graveyard Preservation Primer," by Lynette Strangstad.